Krushna-Nanda/University_exam/MATH/04_unit .md

 2. **Vertex (v)**:
    An individual element in the set V.
    - Example: v1, v2, etc.

+    Isolated Vertex & Pendant Vertex: A vertex having 0 is called an isolated vertex and a vertex having degree 1 is called a pendant vertex.
+ Finite and Infinite graph: A graph with a finite number of vertices as well as edges is called a finite graph otherwise it is an infinite graph.

 3. **Edge (e)**:
    A connection between two vertices.